 The Neighborhood Opportunity Fund (NOF) and associated bonus program was created in 2016 to "encourage commercial development in neighborhoods lacking private investment" in Chicago.

-Downtown developers pay into the fund in exchange for zoning bonuses (to make their buildings taller or denser).
+Developers of downtown Chicago property can pay into the fund in exchange for zoning bonuses (to make their buildings taller or denser).
 The funds can be spent on eligible projects in these "Investment Zones".

 Small business owners can apply for grants